-You will also be asked to refrain from smoking or chewing gum prior to the exam.
+You may also be asked to refrain from smoking or chewing gum prior to the exam.

 You will be asked to remove some of your clothes and to wear a gown during the exam.
 You may also be asked to remove jewelry, removable dental appliances, eye-glasses and any metal objects or clothing that might interfere with the x-ray images.

 Women should always inform their physician and x-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
 If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
 See the Safety page for more information about pregnancy and x-rays.

 Video fluoroscopic swallowing studies are also commonly performed on infants and children.
 Your doctor will give you detailed instructions to prepare your child for the examination.
 You may be asked to bring small amounts of the foods and liquids your child is able to eat and drink as well as things he or she has difficulty swallowing.
 You may also be asked to bring the things your child normally uses when eating or drinking, such as the bottles and nipples you use at home, sipper ("sippy") cups, and/or eating utensils such as spoons.

 The foods you bring to the exam will be mixed with a material called barium that will show up on the x-ray.
 You may want to explain to your child that the barium may change the way the food looks and tastes.